Pasek108/UR-LoldleSolver/README.md

 ##### Middle column
 The middle column is used to create containers with character data by pasting data copied from the website.

 It is possible to paste data for multiple characters at once, for example, if the player wants to use the program as a hint after several incorrect guesses, or to paste data one by one as characters are guessed with the help of the program.
 Next, by clicking on the containers, the player must reflect the correctness of the guessed character's data.

-The data has three types:
+The data is categorized into three types:
-• Red – incorrect, none of the data in the square is correct
+- **Red** – Incorrect, none of the data in the square is correct.
-• Yellow – partially correct, at least one thing is correct but something is missing or doesn't fit
+- **Yellow** – Partially correct, at least one element is correct, but some information is missing or incorrect.
-• Green – correct guess
+- **Green** – Correct, all data matches.

 - The order of the characters does not matter.
 - Repetitions do not affect the program's operation.